Tips on dealing with anxiety and stress

 Speak about how you are feeling

 Many people find it helps to talk to their family or friends about their worries and concerns.
 It’s important to let other people know how you’re feeling.
 Talking to someone who understands what you’re going through could help you to feel more supported and understood.
-You can speak to others going through similar experiences on our online community, through our one-to-one support service, or in a support group.
+You can speak to others going through similar experiences on our online community, through our one-to-one peer support service, or in a support group.

 If you’d prefer to talk to someone you don’t know, you could contact an organisation like Anxiety UK or Mind.
 Cancer Support UK also provide practical and emotional support to people living with cancer.